How to “Celebrate” Equal Pay Day

 What: Use a fun, social environment to raise awareness and provoke conversation about fair pay!
-At these events, men will pay full price for the goods while women get a 20 percent discount (one percent for each cent of the gender pay gap).
+At these events, men will pay full price for the goods while women get a 20 percent discount (1 percent for each cent of the gender pay gap).

 Do now: Location, location, location!
-Find a public space where you can host a bake sale and make sure the goods you sell are priced according to the wage gap.
-You can also contact local establishments and ask them to partner with you to give women the (un)happy hour special price of 21 percent off the price they are charging men.
+Find a public space where you can host a bake sale and make sure the goods you sell are priced according to the gender pay gap.
+You can also contact local establishments and ask them to partner with you to give women the (un)happy hour special price of 20 percent off the price they are charging men.
 Even without special pricing, you can use a social event as an opportunity to invite members of the public to learn about Equal Pay Day.
 This event will also provide a great recruitment opportunity for your branch.